Zamiell/isaac-achievement-randomizer/docs/about.md

 <br>

-## Alpha Warning ⚠️
+## Beta Warning ⚠️

-- The mod is currently in alpha, so it is not recommended that you play it.
-If you want to test the alpha version, then expect bugs, oversights, broken save files, uncompletable seeds, and so on.
+- The mod is currently in beta, so it is not recommended that you play it.
+If you want to test the beta version, then expect bugs, oversights, broken save files, uncompletable seeds, and so on.
 - [Backup your save file](#how-do-i-backuprestoreedit-my-randomizer-save-file) after every run.
 - Report any bugs that you encounter in [the Isaac Streaking Discord server](https://discord.gg/GwhUeQjHTF).